 - Wear a mask, obviously—all major airlines still require them for passengers older than 2 years of age, except when eating or drinking, and the CDC has provided guidance encouraging airlines to eject passengers who won't wear masks.

 - Eat before or after you go to the airport, so you don't have to remove your mask to eat while on your flight or to eat in the airport.

 Is it safe to fly internationally right now?

 Nonessential international travel is discouraged by the CDC unless you are fully vaccinated.
 However, even vaccinated individuals can still get and spread COVID-19.
 Restrictions also still apply to international travel to and from many countries.
 The CDC asks all international travelers to get tested with a viral test three to five days after returning from any trip abroad, and to self-monitor for any symptoms.

-If you do need to fly abroad this summer, be sure to follow local and national public health and travel guidelines for your destination, and during the flight, follow the suggestions above.
+If you do need to fly abroad, be sure to follow local and national public health and travel guidelines for your destination, and during the flight, follow the suggestions above.